-- the leadership of his religious community.
-A letter of recommendation must be forwarded directly to the Vincentian Center for Church and Society from the diocesan personnel office or major superior in the United States. - be a US resident for at least six months and less than five years. - † demonstrate conversational proficiency in English.
+- Be recommended by officials of the diocese or the leadership of his religious community.
+A letter of recommendation must be forwarded directly to the Vincentian Center for Church and Society from the diocesan personnel office or major superior in the United States. - † Be a US resident for at least six months and less than five years. - † Demonstrate conversational proficiency in English.